 The entire circumference of the proximal jejunum was included within the radiation field, because tumors of the pancreatic head move less in the craniocaudal direction than the anterior-to-posterior or left-to-right direction.
 Therefore, the safety margin of the radiation field was greater in the craniocaudal direction.

-All three patients presented with anorexia and anemia, and duodenitis and proximal jejunitis may have contributed to these symptoms.
-Galland et al. have reported that concurrent chemotherapy is a predisposing risk factor for radiation enteritis of both normal and malignant proliferating cells[4].
-However, in our study, the range of acute radiation enteritis was consistent with the radiation field, and RT may have had the most significant effect on enteritis.

-Previous reports of fatal radiological and nuclear accidents have described that the intestinal epithelium was entirely depleted[12].
-The victims were exposed to 16–25 Gy and the extent and area of gastrointestinal radiation injury were dependent on the absorbed radiation dose.
-Although the method and dose of radiation exposure differed in our study, depleted erythematous and edematous mucosa was also observed locally and around the pancreas.
-Depleted mucosal epithelium and reduced mucosal blood flow cause disturbance of absorption and secretion, glycocalyx disruption, mucosal ulceration, alteration of enteric flora, depletion of gut lymphoid tissue, and motility disturbances, and reduce food absorption[13,14].
+.

-Reducing the symptoms of acute radiation enteritis requires paying attention to the radiation dose and irradiation field in the small intestine, and the use of concurrent chemotherapy.
-Intraoperative radiotherapy, which has been used alone or in conjunction with external beam RT, can also help reduce radiation enteritis[4], because it is aimed directly at the tumor during surgery, thus avoiding surrounding normal tissues.
+Reducing the symptoms of acute RE requires paying attention to the radiation dose and irradiation field in the small intestine, and the use of concurrent chemotherapy.
+Intraoperative radiotherapy, which has been used alone or in conjunction with external beam RT, can also help reduce RE[4], because it is aimed directly at the tumor during surgery, thus avoiding surrounding normal tissues.

 The most serious complication of CE is capsule retention, which is caused by strictures of the intestinal lumen.
-Usually, strictures due to radiation enteritis occur 8–12 months after RT, and Kim et al. reported that CE may be able to diagnose acute radiation enteritis safely[2].
-In our study, CE findings did not reveal any strictures and CE reached the cecum in all three cases without delay, thus, CE may be useful in diagnosing acute radiation enteritis.
-Double balloon enteroscopy can also evaluate radiation jejunitis.
-However, insertion of the enteroscope is difficult because of the edematous effect of RT, and there is the potential for exacerbating radiation-induced duodenitis and proximal jejunitis.[6]
+Usually, strictures due to RE occur 8–12 months after RT, and Kim et al. reported that CE may be able to diagnose acute RE safely[2].
+In our study, CE findings did not reveal any strictures and CE reached the cecum in all three cases without delay, thus, CE may be useful in diagnosing acute RE.
+Double balloon enteroscopy can also evaluate radiation jejunitis effectively and safely[5].
+However, insertion of the enteroscope is difficult because of the edematous effect of RT, and there is the potential for exacerbating radiation-induced duodenitis and proximal jejunitis.
+Although computed tomography enterography, magnetic resonance enterography and the biomarkers such as calprotectin or lactoferrin are non-invasive diagnostic tools to evaluate RE, the data on these remain inconclusive[6].

-This study had some limitations.
-Our study sample was small because not many patients undergo RT for pancreatic cancer, and there is the additional problem of the high cost associated with CE.
-Our patients completed the course of CRT, and despite the small sample size, we believe that our data warrant serious consideration.
-A prospective, large-sample randomized trial is the best means of controlling for such small sample size biases; however, it is difficult to conduct such a study in practice.
-Therefore, it is important to accumulate more retrospective data for further investigation.

-In conclusion, this study shows that CE can safely diagnose acute duodenitis and proximal jejunitis caused by CRT for ULAPC, and the dose distribution is possible to predict the degree of duodenal and jejunal mucosal injuries.
-Furthermore, Radiation duodenitis and proximal jejunitis might cause of various digestive symptoms associated with CRT and CE is useful for their diagnosis.
+In conclusion, this case series shows that CE can safely diagnose acute duodenitis and proximal jejunitis caused by CRT for ULAPC, and the dose distribution is possible to predict the degree of duodenal and jejunal mucosal injuries.

 Acknowledgments